-- An email / WhatsApp message will be sent: CODE XXX. - When a decision has been made and the containment is over, SLT will visit all classrooms to deliver release information and an email / WhatsApp message will be sent confirming this.
+- An email / whats app message will be sent: CODE XXX. - When a decision has been made and the containment is over, SLT will visit all classrooms to deliver release information and a email / whats app will be sent confirming this.